 Few Risks and Warnings

 Just about anyone can benefit from PRP therapy, but it’s not suitable for some, such as those who:

 - Have an active infection

 Side effects are extremely rare since it’s your own blood that is being used for the treatments.
 You may feel a slight pain or have redness at the injection site, but that clears up quickly and is easily sated with over-the-counter pain relievers.
 If you received PRP for hair loss, you may have a mild headache the day after, but that too disappears quickly.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

-Do you have any questions about Platelet Rich Plasma procedure in NYC?
-Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the top Platelet Rich Plasma (PRP) specialist.
+Do you have any questions about Platelet Rich Plasma, PRP procedure in NYC?
+Would you like to schedule an appointment with an internationally recognized dermatologist in New York CIty, Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown NYC or Upper East Side NYC dermatology clinic for consultation with the top dermatologist and Platelet Rich Plasma (PRP) specialist.